RHsyseng/openshift-checks/README.md

 [nodes](info/02-nodes) | Show the nodes status
-[pods](info/03-pods) | Show the pods running in the cluster [biosversion](info/biosversion) | Show the nodes' BIOS version [ethtool-firmware-version](info/ethtool-firmware-version) | Show the nodes' NIC firmware version using ethtool [mellanox-firmware-version](info/mellanox-firmware-version) | Show the nodes' Mellanox Connect-4 firmware version [intel-firmware-version](info/intel-firmware-version) | Reports firmware versions of supported Intel cards if any are found
+[pods](info/03-pods) | Show the pods running in the cluster [biosversion](info/biosversion) | Show the nodes' BIOS version [container-images-running](info/container-images-running) | Show the images of the containers running in the cluster [container-images-stored](info/container-images-stored) | Show the container images stored in the cluster hosts [ethtool-firmware-version](info/ethtool-firmware-version) | Show the nodes' NIC firmware version using ethtool [mellanox-firmware-version](info/mellanox-firmware-version) | Show the nodes' Mellanox Connect-4 firmware version [intel-firmware-version](info/intel-firmware-version) | Reports firmware versions of supported Intel cards if any are found